-By the way, I’m specifically talking about boundaries when the possibility of mending the relationship exists after an infidelity, although you can adapt this to your relationship in any way you see fit.
+The boundaries mentioned are specific to the mending of an existing relationship after there’s been a betrayal, although you can adapt this to your circumstance any way you see fit.
 Creating boundaries is not easy for most.
-Initially it’s uncomfortable and may induce anxiety: What if my mate gets angry?
-Threatens?
+Initially, it’s uncomfortable and may induce anxiety: What if my mate gets angry?
+Threatens to leave me?
 What if I’m left alone?
-Chances are, he/she is not going to like having a boundary placed and will express it in a way that could induce even more anxiety, yet, believe it or not, it’s a huge positive learning curve for both involved.
-Boundaries are a good thing, but they have to be reasonable, not vindictive, etc., and should be discussed with your go-to person until you’re both comfortable with the concept.
-I can not stress that enough, otherwise, an already delicate situation could become misunderstood and distorted.
+Chances are, he/she is not going to like having a boundary placed and will express it in a way that could induce even more anxiety.
+Believe it or not, it’s a positive learning curve for both.

-So, what if you create a boundary, but don’t stick to it?
-If you give in too soon, you lose credibility, which may be challenged and harder to regain the next time around.
-If you wait too long, you may create more conflict.
-Your mate may feel you’re stuck in an issue, being self-centered and not looking at the big picture.
+What if you create a boundary but don’t stick to it?
+If you give in too soon, you lose credibility which may be challenged and harder to regain if there’s a next time around.
+Waiting too long to implement a boundary may create more conflict.
+Your mate may feel you’re stuck on an issue, accuse you of being self-centered, and say you’re not looking at the big picture.
 These are broad strokes and speculative, but you get the idea.
 Each situation is unique and should be dealt with according to the needs of the couple.
 It’s rare that two people are at the same level of growth (that part of a relationship tends to make me crazy, but I get it).
-One size definitely does not fit all.
-Each individual has to sort through their own issues, and those of the relationship.
+One size does not fit all.
+Each individual has to sort through their issues and those of the relationship.

 For the record, I’ve done my fair share of boundary making.
 Gratefully, I was with someone who understood the importance of this.
 He definitely didn’t like it at first, but he cared and respected me enough to see it through.
 He also had to draw a couple with me!
-Contrary to my own popular believe, I do not have all the answers.
-And you know what?
-I gained so much insight: about myself, him, our relationship and relationships as a whole.
-Thankfully there are no boundaries on learning!
+Contrary to my own popular belief, I do not have all the answers—and never will.
+Through my experience, I gained so much insight: about myself, him, our relationship and relationships as a whole.